lauren-west/cs124/docs/design.md

 We struggled with finding the most efficient way to generically input code such as our prompt feature, and applying it to multiple similar but uniquely different elements.
 Specifically, we had to refactor our code multiple times in order to make our implementation simple yet effective, covering both the edit list/task feature and the add list/task feature.
 This took multiple iterations but we learned through the process that repeated drafts and restructuring of code tends to clear a lot of bugs and mistakes up, so while it was time consuming and challenging we are happy to have gone through it.

 #### LAB 3
 We ran into numerous bugs during this lab.
 In total, we spent over 20 hours working on understanding firebase and debugging issues.
-One of the hardest challenges was understanding how to use Firestores' subcollections and the modification of data within a subcollecion.
-Further, we had so many issues with how our page renderd (and the amount of times it updated) that it took us an entire day to solve them.
-Lastly we struggled through adding keypress events as our code repeatedly called the enter and escape key more than one time causing huge errors, which we have yet to solve but plan on working on in Lab 4.
+One of the hardest challenges was understanding how to use Firestores' subcollections and the modification of data within a subcollection.
+Further, we had so many issues with how our page rendered (and the amount of times it updated) that it took us an entire day to solve them.
+Lastly, we struggled through adding keypress events as our code repeatedly called the enter and escape key more than one time causing huge errors, which we have yet to solve but plan on working on in Lab 4.

 #### LAB 4
 We struggled for a little while with figuring out how to get our lists to tab in the right order, yet after some research we were able to solve the problem quickly.
 Luckily we did not have to edit the way we display our lists for this lab as we already allowed multiple lists displayed at once.
 In general because we had already completed many of the requirements for this lab we did not have too many challenges.